 Begin by crafting the core screens your users will engage with most.
 For example, design a login screen with input fields and a submit button.
 On the home screen, add a header with your app's logo, include a navigation bar for easy access to different sections, and use lists or cards in the main content area to highlight key details.
 For detail pages, include a header to identify the item being viewed, fields for relevant information, and action buttons like "Edit" or "Delete."
 The "Screens" tab in the toolbar lets you manage all your pages in one organized list.

-Adalo’s single-codebase design means you can build once and deploy everywhere - iOS, Android, and web are covered simultaneously.
-If you’re new to responsive design, it’s a good idea to start with a "Mobile Only" layout to keep things simple, then adjust for larger screens later.
+Adalo's single-codebase design means you can build once and deploy everywhere—iOS, Android, and web are covered simultaneously.
+Unlike platforms that require separate builds for each platform, your changes propagate automatically.
+If you're new to responsive design, it's a good idea to start with a "Mobile Only" layout to keep things simple, then adjust for larger screens later.
 Use the "Preview App" button often to see how your interface looks on different devices before publishing.

 Customize Components and Design